DeFiCh/pinkpaper/loan/README.md

 1. `withdrawFromVault VAULT_ID`
     - Withdraw collateral tokens from vault.
-    - Vault must not by less than `mincolratio` of vault's scheme.
+    - Vault collateralization ratio must not be less than `mincolratio` of vault's scheme.